Bodies and selves: Reflections on visual coding and identity

 And although he clearly describes this process as extremely violent and traumatizing, as a tearing-away and a haemorrhage, he does not describe himself as purely passive or his reaction as random.

-If we say that the body acquires meaning, i.e. identity, when exposed to others, Fanon’s body—having been misread, misnamed and therefore locked within someone else’s definition of it—is already an object before he decides to remove his self from it.
-He cannot prevent the child from saying what he or she said.
-He cannot protect his body from being exposed or objectified, but he does attempt to at least protect his self by taking it far off from his own presence where it is under attack.
+If we say that the body acquires meaning, i.e. identity, when exposed to others, Fanon’s body—having been misread, misnamed, and therefore locked within someone else’s definition of it—is already an object before he decides to remove his self from it.
+He cannot prevent the child from saying what they said.
+He cannot protect his body from being exposed or objectified, but he does attempt to at least protect his self by taking it far away from his own presence where it is under attack.
 And does he not thereby clarify—if only for himself—that he is not in fact that object?

 What I wonder about today is if, beyond this feeling of dislocation and trauma that we experience when our assigned identity does not match our feeling of self, can we not maybe also find power and agency in the separation of body, i.e. meaning, i.e. identity and self; and experience this power as an embrace of difference within ourselves or, in the words of Legacy Russel, as an “exercise of the right to be blurry, unfixed, abstract”?